Publications

 Working Papers

-[IZA Discussion Paper No. 14942, December 2021]
+[Previously circulated as IZA Discussion Paper No. 14942, December 2021]

 Abstract: This paper studies the effect of e-commerce on local labor markets.
 We exploit cross-market variation in e-commerce price advantage stemming from the enactment of the Amazon Tax—state-level legislation that mandates state sales taxes collection to out-of-state online retailers.
 Introducing out-of-state sales taxes lowered employment and reduced wages in transportation and warehousing, industries complementary to e-commerce.
 Within the in-state retail sector, the decline in brick-and-mortar employment is somewhat offset by an increase in employment in warehouse clubs and supercenters.
 Our results are consistent with a general equilibrium model in which consumers substitute e-commerce for big-box purchases, crowding out brick-and-mortar retail.